Modern Slavery Statement

 Stobart Group will update its policies and procedures as required to ensure it maintains appropriate safeguards against any mistreatment of persons involved in its supply chain or own business.

-Any suspected incidence of slavery or human trafficking would be immediately reported to the Executive Board in the first instance.
+Any suspected incidence of slavery or human trafficking within Stobart Group or its supply chain would be immediately reported to the Executive Board in the first instance.
 It would then be dealt with appropriately, which may include, but is not limited to, terminating commercial relationships, disciplinary action and notifying the relevant authorities.

 Overall, Stobart Group will continue to focus on understanding further our supply chains, identifying risk areas, and increasing awareness amongst employees on the issues of modern slavery and the reporting procedures available to them.
 We will continue to update policies and procedures as required to ensure appropriate safeguards against any mistreatment of persons are in place.